stevenpstansberry/stevenpstansberry/README.md

 # Hi there 👋

 I am an aspiring software engineer with a passion for creating innovative, real-world applications that leverage cutting-edge technology and a strong foundation in cloud computing and AI.
-My focus is on full-stack development using Go for building scalable, high-performance backend systems, PostgreSQL for robust data management, and Docker for containerization to streamline development and deployment.
-I am also proficient with React for creating modern, responsive frontend interfaces, and Node.js and Express.js for building flexible and efficient APIs.
-My cloud expertise includes orchestrating infrastructure with AWS EKS, AWS Lambda, and API Gateway, ensuring that applications are scalable, resilient, and secure.
-I also work with DynamoDB for managing large-scale, distributed databases.
-My goal is to build data-driven solutions that enhance user experience and solve practical problems, with a focus on modern cloud, DevOps, and AI integration.
+My focus is on data engineering and deploying ETL pipleines with cloud infrastructure.
+My passion project is Aquamind, a full-stack AI powered webapp that makes aquariums easier to get into for first time hobbyist, as well simplify multi-tank management for the hardcore aquarium owner!
+I am currently working on integrating Aquamind with a variety of IoT sensors for data acquisition and analysis to monitor for a sudden critical parameter exceeding a safe threshold, or even triggering an aquarium action, like low water level due to evaporation triggering an auto top off for the tank.

 ## 🛠️ Tech Stack and Tools